antonmair/Infoprojekt/README.md

 ---CONCEPT---

-An algorithm that with four given points defining two vectors, finds the optimal right of way (calculating offset to 180° on all given points, through twelve iterating points).
+An algorithm that with four given points defining two vectors, finds the optimal right of way (calculating offset to 180° on all given points, iterating twelve times, each iteration adding a newly set point and recalculating the offset).

 ---FUNCTION STATUS---